Bob Martinez: Tenure

 In order to raise more revenue for the state, the Florida legislature passed a sales tax on services with Martinez's support.
 The response from Floridians was strongly negative, so only two months after the tax went into effect, Martinez called the legislature back for a special session to repeal it.
 Though the tax was repealed and replaced by a traditional sales tax on goods, the perceived flip-flop on the issue seriously hurt the governor's credibility among Floridians and reduced his ability to get his initiatives enacted.

 In 1989, Martinez vowed to "clear Death Row" and signed over 90 death warrants, with only nine of them being successful, including the warrant signed for Ted Bundy.
-That same year Martinez ordered state prosecutors to determine whether Miami-area rappers 2 Live Crew's album Nasty as They Wanna Be violated Florida obscenity laws.
+That same year Martinez ordered state prosecutors to determine whether Miami-area rappers 2 Live Crew's album As Nasty as They Wanna Be violated Florida obscenity laws.
 As a result, record store owners were arrested for selling the album, and members of the group were arrested after a concert.
 All arrested parties were eventually acquitted.
 On Banned in the USA, their follow-up album, 2 Live Crew included a song entitled "Fuck Martinez".

 In the fall of 1989, after a U.S. Supreme Court ruling allowed states greater flexibility to restrict abortions, Martinez promptly called the Florida Legislature into special session in an effort to pass anti-abortion laws.
 The special session was a debacle as none of the governor's proposals made it out of committee and his approval ratings sank to around 24%.